 What right do we have to proclaim ownership over that which has been given to us?
 Your mother.
 Your father.
 Your music.
 Your friends.
 Your partner.
-These are gifts but not only gifts, they are opportunities.
-And should you find that your opportunities and interactions are too disagreeable then consider that they may be given up.
+These are gifts but not only gifts, as they are also opportunities.
+And should you find that your opportunities and interactions are too disagreeable, then consider that they may be given up.

-Though they may be gone, you soon will be too.
+Though they will be gone, you soon will be too.
 And though the vulgar impulse of spite and shame may strike, know too that they had been through the exact same state where you are now, as no family escapes the loss of one another.
 If you would not have them live and tout their own grief than do not do such things yourself.
-Instead, as they pass, prepare first your own depart and then those behind you to dive in right behind.
+Instead, as they pass, prepare first your own depart and then those behind you so that you all may dive instead of flounder when the time comes.

 Death is the other side of birth, and in convention we return to that transcendent womb from which we came, but in truth, we had never left in the first place.